Indigenous and Tribal Populations Convention, 1957: Article 27

 This article contains support language that gives the national state the legal, administrative responsibility to create agencies to carry out the above programs.

 PART VIII.
 General provisions

 Article 28-31

 These clauses contain support language describing the UN's understanding that each nation state's situation is going to be different, that this convention will not conflict with the benefits of other conventions, and would only be considered binding if accepted by the Director-General of the International Labour Office.
 This convention would come into effect after two nation states have ratified the agreement, and twelve months after the date of its registration.

 Article 32

-The nation state may withdraw from the convention (described as "denounce" - see below under Ratifications) ten years after the date the convention comes into force, and must be filed within a one-year period of that anniversary.
+The nation state may withdraw from the convention (described as "denounce") ten years after the date the convention comes into force, and must be filed within a one-year period of that anniversary.
 If the state does not announce its denunciation from the convention within one year of the anniversary date, ten years must pass before another denunciation can be announced.